Skip to main content

 Aethis vs alternatives

-Use a static rules engine when you need sub-millisecond decisions at extreme volume and can afford high authoring effort.
+Use a static rules engine when you can afford the high manual authoring effort and do not need rules compiled from source documents.
 Use a decision tree when the branching logic is simple and fixed — but note that decision trees follow a single path and cannot optimise the question order across interacting requirements.
 Use an LLM-only approach when auditability and determinism don’t matter.
 Use a spreadsheet for small, stable, manually-maintained rule sets.

 Access matrix